andreaslillevangbech/lightning-scripts/README.md

 ## Shortcomings
 This approach ignores the issue of balances within channels.
 Channels are only measured by their capacities, which are public as opposed to balances.
-For a channel b/w A and B: Balance(A) + Balance(B) = Capacity(A<-->B)
+For a channel b/w A and B: Balance(A) + Balance(B) = Capacity(A<-->B).

+Also, this is clearly a greedy algorithm.
+Possibility to choose 2 or more nodes simultaneously to minimize path but not clear how to deal with combinations like that.